-Many of these exotic leathers are made from animals, snakes, and other reptiles that are farmed, while others are made from animals poached illegally.
-Whereas CP Slippers does not condone or support this type of illegal activity, especially considering that some of these animals are nearing extinction, we would be remiss in producing a History of Leather collection that does not include these exotic leathers, unique hides, and glamorous skins and their story.
+Many of these exotic leathers are made from animals, snakes, and farmed reptiles, while others are made from animals poached illegally.
+CP Slippers does not condone or support this illegal activity, especially considering that some animals are nearing extinction.
+We would be remiss in producing a History of Leather collection that does not include these exotic leathers, unique hides, and glamorous skins and their story.

-Just be sure to buy from reputable dealers and you can get some durable and truly stunning leather product.
+Just be sure to buy from reputable dealers, and you can get some durable and truly stunning leather products.

-Kangaroo leather is arguably one of the best leathers for strong, durable shoes.
-The leather from a kangaroo’s hide is strong and flexible, while lightweight compared to a cow’s or a goat’s hide.
+Kangaroo leather is one of the best for strong, durable shoes.
+The leather from a kangaroo’s hide is strong and flexible while lightweight compared to a cow’s or a goat’s.
 Australian Kangaroo hide is stronger than a cow’s hide of the same weight; it is pound-for-pound the strongest leather in the world.
-Because of the rough life they live in the outback of Australia, almost all Kangaroos have scars, this is a guarantee of its authenticity.
+Because of the rough life they live in the outback of Australia, almost all Kangaroos have scars; this is a guarantee of their authenticity.

 Elephant, Rhino, & Hippo Hide Leather

 Elephant hide is also very strong and durable.
 Elephant leather is a very exotic thick-grained leather.
-In fact, you can expect it to be 3 – 5 ounces thick and very resistant to the weather, except on the fleshy side.
+You can expect it to be 3 – 5 ounces thick and very resistant to the weather, except on the fleshy side.
 Therefore, it will make a great pair of sturdy, long-lasting work shoes.

-Hippo hide has relatively the same type of rugged tough grain texture as elephant hide, yet both are very comfortable.
+Hippo hide has the same rugged, tough grain texture as elephant hide, yet both are very comfortable.

-Ostrich leather has a “full quill” area that is the most sought-after of ostrich leathers and thus, more expensive.
-Less expensive ostrich leather is the “semi quill” and the “smooth ostrich quill” The full quill leather is most often taken from the back or the ostrich, where the largest feathers were and are often left with the natural hole from where the feather was plucked to make for better ventilation for leather shoes.
+Ostrich leather has a “full quill” area that is the most sought-after of ostrich leathers and, thus, more expensive.
+Less expensive ostrich leather is the “semi quill” and the “smooth ostrich quill.”
+The full quill leather is most often taken from the back of the ostrich, where the largest feathers are.

 American Alligator & Caiman Crocodile Leather

 The Caiman Crocodile is farmed throughout South and Central America.
-Although they are related, the Caiman croc is quite different than the American Alligator, in that it is more rigid because of the calcium deposits that formed its scales.
+Although they are related, the Caiman croc is quite different than the American Alligator in that it is more rigid because of the calcium deposits that form its scales.

-Most of the rattlesnakes, pythons, and eels are farmed, some even go to the farm to pick their “snake” and choose how it will be cut to determine its exotic pattern.
+Most rattlesnakes, pythons, and eels are farmed.
+Some even go to the farm to pick their “snake” and choose how it will be cut to determine its exotic pattern.
 Depending on whether you cut across the belly (belly cut), which has the smaller scales, or the back (back cut) with very large scales, will dictate the pattern, then the skins are normally bleached to remove the natural color, though some customers may prefer it left as is.

 Native American & African Tribal Techniques

-Shop now for your CP Slippers and be sure to check the website for the requirements for free shipping.
+Shop now for your CP Slippers, and check the website for the requirements for free shipping.